wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

     });
 ```

-REPLY: A data line for sending to the matcher.
+Response: A data line for sending to the matcher.

-ERRORS:
+Possible errors:

-- `{ message: "User denied message", code: 10 }` – the user rejected the request
+- `{ message: "User denied message", code: 10 }` – the user rejected the request.
-- `{ message: "Api rejected by user", code: 12 }` – The website is not trusted
+- `{ message: "Api rejected by user", code: 12 }` – the website is not trusted.
-- `{ message: "Invalid data", data: "Reason", code: 9 }` - invalid/incomplete request data
+- `{ message: "Invalid data", data: "Reason", code: 9 }` – invalid/incomplete request data.

 ### signAndPublishCancelOrder

 Waves Keeper's method for cancelling an order to the matcher.
 It works identically to `signCancelOrder`,
 but also tries to send data to the matcher.
-For api need know also 2 fields `priceAsset` and `amountAsset` from order.
+You should specify two more fields: `priceAsset` and `amountAsset` from the order.

 Example: